OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:37

-David himself calls him ‘Lord.’
+If David himself calls him ‘Lord.’
 How then can he be his son?”
-The large crowd listened to him with delight.
+The large crowd listened to him delighted.

 ## Mark 12:38